Koç University Suna Kıraç Library: Cultural activities

 Within the scope of Cultural Heritage studies, the “ANAMED Library Podcast: Burada Konuşmak Serbest” podcast series, in which the library and current developments and current services in the library and archival area are discussed, has started in June 2020.
-The podcast series “Koç Üniversitesi Suna Kıraç Kütüphanesi İstanbul'u Dinliyorum..”, in which different subjects on İstanbul history, culture was discussed, has started in April 2021 with the guests of Istanbul experts.
-Lastly, the “Suna Kıraç Libraries Podcast” podcast series has started in which podcasts on Suna Kıraç Library theme studies were discussed has started in November 2021.
+The podcast series "Koç Üniversitesi Suna Kıraç Kütüphanesi İstanbul'u Dinliyorum...", in which different subjects on Istanbul history, culture was discussed, has started in April 2021 with the guests of Istanbul experts.
+Lastly, the "Suna Kıraç Libraries Podcast" podcast series has started in which podcasts on Suna Kıraç Library theme studies were discussed has started in November 2021.